 Form Numbers and Policies

-Generally speaking, Ohio homeowners insurance falls into several different forms.
+Generally speaking, Ohio homeowners insurance from somewhere like this, falls into several different forms.
 The HO-2 & HO-4 The Broad Forms will list every covered policy they have and will cover nothing that is not covered.
 The HO-3 Special Form will list the perils it does not cover and will instead cover everything else.
 The HO-3 Special Form is the most popular type of Ohio homeowners insurance and has the most amount of homeowners using it.
 The HO-4 Tenant is specifically designed with tenants in mind and acts as a renters insurance version of homeowners insurance.
 This is a popular choice for renters who want to ensure that if their rented space is broken into that their products are covered.
 While there are a few additional kinds of forms, including the HO-5, HO-6, and HO-8, they are less frequently offered and used in Ohio.

 The Greatest Risk To Your Home Is Not Having Homeowners Insurance

 You put all of your assets as well as your home at risk by not having proper insurance coverage.
 As an example, if a fire were to break out and you did not have coverage, then you would be liable to pay all fees yourself.
 This could be farm more money then what you would have saved not having homeowners insurance to begin with.